-Any contingent consideration payable is recognised at fair value at the date of acquisition and included in the consideration transferred.
-If the contingent consideration that meets the definition of a financial instrument is classified as equity, it is not remeasured and settlement is accounted for within equity.
+Any contingent consideration payable is recognised at fair value at the date of acquisition.
+If an obligation to pay contingent consideration that meets the definition of a financial instrument is classified as equity, then it is not remeasured and settlement is accounted for within equity.
 Otherwise, other contingent consideration is remeasured at fair value at each reporting date and subsequent changes to the fair value of the contingent consideration are recognised in profit or loss.